-In order to evaluate the algorithms, we conducted four experiments, namely: a) the impact of classes, b) performing queries with horizon, c) the impact of network size and d) resilience to mobility.
-In the first experiment we evaluate the impact of having different number of classes in the network, i.e., we vary
+In order to evaluate the algorithms, we conducted four experiments, namely: (a) the impact of classes, (b) performing queries with horizon, (c) the impact of network size and (d) resilience to mobility.
+In the first experiment we evaluate the impact of having different number of classes in the network, i.e., we vary C{cnt} .

-Figure 6: Performance with respect to the number of classes in the network

-C{cnt} .
 In the second experiment we vary H{max} , thus we perform queries with different propagation limit in order to highlight the performance of the algorithms over longer and therefore more volatile paths.
 Then, in the third experiment we assess the algorithms' performance for different number of network nodes.
 Network density affects the number of neighbors that a node has as well as the MAC layer congestion conditions that may be occur.
 Finally, in the fourth experiment the mobility of nodes is varied in the RW mobility model.
 Mobility determines the accuracy of the underlying routing protocol, therefore affects the performance of algorithms.